robertkim1/balance-tracker/backend/readme.md

 ## Environment Variables
-- CONNECTION_STRING = connect using Supabase session pooler URL to avoid IPv6
+- CONNECTION_STRING used for connecting to Supabase transaction pooler URL to avoid IPv6
 - GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET come from OAuth consent screen page
-- SUPABASE_URL from project settings
+- BACKEND_JWT_SECRET for JWT creation and validation between Next.js and Spring server